 Writing the Scientific Paper

-When you write about scientific topics to specialists in that field of science, we call that scientific writing.
-(When you write to non-specialists about scientice topics, we call that science writing.)
+When you write about scientific topics to specialists in a particular scientific field, we call that scientific writing.
+(When you write to non-specialists about scientific topics, we call that science writing.)

 The scientific paper has developed over the past three centuries into a tool to communicate the results of scientific inquiry.
 The main audience for scientific papers is extremely specialized.
 The purpose of these papers is twofold: to present information so that it is easy to retrieve, and to present enough information that the reader can duplicate the scientific study.
 A standard format with six main part helps readers to find expected information and analysis:

 - Title--subject and what aspect of the subject was studied.

 - Abstract--summary of paper: The main reason for the study, the primary results, the main conclusions

 - Methods and Materials--how the study was undertaken

 - Discussion--why these results could be significant (what the reasons might be for the patterns found or not found)